How to Copy a Page from One WordPress Site to Another

 foreach( $post_meta as $meta_key => $meta_values ) {

-// don't forget that there are could be multiple meta values for the same key
+// don't forget about multiple meta values for the same key

 // we're just using a simplified version here